-Starting with greptimedb#1733 in last June, GreptimeDB has adopted Jemalloc as its default memory allocator.
+Starting with greptimedb#1733, GreptimeDB has adopted Jemalloc as its default memory allocator.
 This change not only boosts performance and reduces memory fragmentation but also offers convenient memory analysis capabilities.

-In our previous article, Unraveling Rust Memory Leaks: Easy-to-Follow Techniques for Identifying and Solving Memory Issues, we explored several common methods for analyzing memory leaks in Rust applications.
+In our previous article, Diagnosing and Fixing Rust Memory Leak Issues in GreptimeDB, we explored several common methods for analyzing memory leaks in Rust applications.

 Here in this article, I will delve into detailed techniques for troubleshooting based on Jemalloc.
 If you encounter any unusual memory usage issues while using or developing GreptimeDB, refer to this article for quick diagnostics and identification of potential memory leaks.